GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Instead of the progression of tens, I have for many years used the simplest progression of all, which proceeds by twos, having found that it is useful for the perfection of the science of numbers.
+> ### If each part of the task must be separately coordinated with each other part, the effort increases as n(n-1)/2.
+Three workers require three times as much pairwise intercommunication as two; four require six times as much as two.
 >
-> ~ *Gottfried Wilhelm Leibniz*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts